JasperGame/zepeto-modules/docs/HowToAddModule.md

 ## 5. **Exporting your Unity Package**

-If you have never exported a Unity Package, Check out this [article](https://docs.unity3d.com/2018.1/Documentation/Manual/HOWTO-exportpackage.html) and come back later.
+If you have never exported a Unity Package before, Check out this [article](https://docs.unity3d.com/2018.1/Documentation/Manual/HOWTO-exportpackage.html) and come back later.

 Already back ?
 Good!
-Now make sure that your imported Unity package follows our naming convention v[versionNumber].unitypackage. *(e.g v1.0.1.unitypackage).* If not, don’t worry it;s not too late, you can just rename it.
-Remember where you save that UnityPackage it will serve us later on this tutorial.
+Now make sure that your imported Unity package follows our naming convention v[versionNumber].unitypackage. *(e.g v1.0.1.unitypackage).* If not, don’t worry it's not too late, you can just rename it. **Note:** remember where you save that UnityPackage as it will serve us later on in this tutorial.

 ## 6. **Download the Zepeto Module importer repo locally**
 - Fork [this repository](https://github.com/JasperGame/zepeto-modules) into your Github account.